U.S. campaigns in high gear three days before congressional elections

-WASHINGTON (Reuters) - U.S. congressional candidates hammered into the homestretch of a bruising campaign season on Saturday, with Democrats focused on protecting a 2010 healthcare law while President Donald Trump touted economic growth and sounded dire warnings on immigration.
+WASHINGTON (Reuters) - U.S. congressional candidates hammered into the campaign homestretch on Saturday, with Democratic former Vice President Joe Biden urging voters to reject division as President Donald Trump touted economic growth after sounding dire warnings on immigration.

 Control of both houses of the U.S. Congress, currently dominated by Republicans, and 36 governors’ offices will be at stake when Americans vote in Tuesday’s elections.
 Interest has been unusually high for a non-presidential election year, with early voting running well ahead of past cycles.